vkcode7/cpp/lc/SlidingWindow/LinkedList.md

 - **Space Complexity**: O(max(N, M)), for the output list containing the result.

-# 876. Middle of the Linked List - Linked List, Two Pointers
+# 876. Middle of the Linked List - Linked List, Two Pointers [Easy]

 This document describes the solution to the "Middle of the Linked List" problem (LeetCode #876).